DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 work on the same target object.

-It should also be noted that the PMD receive function should not be invoked directly on a member devices after they have been to a bonded device since packets read directly from the member device will no longer be available to the bonded device to read.
+It should also be noted that the PMD receive function should not be invoked directly on a member devices after they have been to a bonding device since packets read directly from the member device will no longer be available to the bonding device to read.

 Configuration
 ~~~~~~~~~~~~~